How to Market Your Home During the Holidays

 5) Weatherproof your marketing plan.

-Planning a video tour may seem like an unnecessary hassle, but without even delving into the statistical reasons as to why you should have a video tour (read more in 7 Must-Have's for Your Home's Virtual Tour), difficult weather guarantees the need for quality virtual tours of your home.
+Planning a video tour may seem like an unnecessary hassle (without even delving into the statistical reasons why you should have a video tour), but difficult weather guarantees the need for quality virtual tours of your home.

-It’s going to require so much more than a few pictures and a description of a home to motivate a buyer to wrangle with ice, snow, and frosty weather in the hopes that your home fits their needs.
-And if they're not going outside to home shop, they're not likely to see road signs, open houses, or any other traditional form of home marketing, making internet marketing an even greater factor in your home search.
+A final sale requires so much more than a few pictures and a description of a home to motivate a buyer to wrangle with ice, snow, and frosty weather in the hopes that your house fits their needs.
+If they're not going outside to home shop, they're not likely to see road signs, open houses, or any other traditional form of home marketing, making internet marketing an even greater factor in your home search.

 6) Showcase your home's best features online.

 Now that you understand winter home shopping a little better from your potential buyer’s perspective, consider the importance of showcasing the best features of your home with MilitaryByOwner's Home Tour ad.